recycle-me-org/recycle-me-api/docs/pull_request_template.md

     -

 ## Checklist:
+   - [ ] If this is a feature branch, I have requested reviews from at least one FE team member and one BE team member
    - [ ] My code has no unused/commented out code
    - [ ] I have reviewed my code
    - [ ] I have fully tested my code